 AIAM Financial Aid Options

 AIAM recognizes that Federal Financial Aid is an important part of reaching educational goals for many students, which is why AIAM’s Financial Aid department is committed to helping students through the Financial Aid process.
-To receive Financial Aid, the first and most important step for all students is completion of a Free Application for Federal Student Aid (FAFSA).
+To receive Financial Aid, the first and most important step for all students is the completion of a Free Application for Federal Student Aid (FAFSA).
 Depending on the length of the educational program offered by AIAM, it is likely that completion of more than one FAFSA will be necessary.
 Keep in mind that aid eligibility can vary year to year, and students are always welcome in the Financial Aid Office to go over eligibility at any time.

 You may be required to verify some items you provide while filling out the FAFSA.
 Information on this is here: Verification